abdulbasitha/BLOOD-BANK-APP/README.md

 4. Setup sign in with Google with your own credentials.
   [https://developers.google.com/identity/sign-in/android/start-integrating]

-    Q.How to get the SHA-1 fingerprint certificate in Android Studio for debug mode? <br>
+    Q) How to get the SHA-1 fingerprint certificate in Android Studio for debug mode? <br>
     Ans) <a href="https://stackoverflow.com/questions/27609442/how-to-get-the-sha-1-fingerprint-certificate-in-android-studio-for-debug-mode(https://stackoverflow.com/questions/27609442/how-to-get-the-sha-1-fingerprint-certificate-in-android-studio-for-debug-mode)"> SHA-1 fingerprint certificate</a>

 6. Select the `API` folder,  set it up in a webserver or localhost, create a database and import `blood_bank_app.sql` into Phpmyadmin.